chocoteam/pychoco/paper/paper.md

 and continuous integration.
 We also rely on the [cibuildwheel](https://github.com/pypa/cibuildwheel) Python library to automatically build and publish Python wheels on PyPI for Windows, MacOSX, and Linux, from Python 3.6 to Python 3.13.
-Finally, in addition to a comprehensive code documentation, we integrated pychoco code snippets in Choco-solver online documentation (https://choco-solver.org/) and we designed a Cheat Sheet to summarize the main features of pychoco's API \autoref{fig1}.
+Finally, in addition to comprehensive code documentation, we integrated pychoco code snippets in Choco-solver online documentation (https://choco-solver.org/) and we designed a Cheat Sheet to summarize the main features of pychoco's API \autoref{fig1}.